 Only a small number of people alive today have ever had the unique experience of attending a public silent movie screening with live musical accompaniment.
-Retroformat’s mission is to create enthusiasm about the art of silent film, which flowered for thirty years and provided the foundation for today’s filmmaking.
-Retroformat conducts in-person theatrical screenings with live music, educational programming for public and private schools and online outreach.
+Retroformat strives to spread enthusiasm about the art of silent film, which flowered for thirty years and provided the foundation for today’s filmmaking.

 It is estimated that 85 - 90% of all films made from 1896 to 1929 are lost forever.
 It is imperative that the surviving films from the silent era are experienced and enjoyed, or there will be no will to preserve what remains.
 Losing this part of our history would mean forgetting how the most important art form of our time evolved, as well as how people a century ago viewed the social issues shaping our lives today.
 We would also miss out on the chance to experience some amazing art.